"Richard Eager" A Pilot's Story (Main Review) Second Edition 2024

 Richard Eager ~ A Pilot’s Story is a crucial addition to an aviation library.
 In Britain, a copy is lodged with the Royal Air Force’s Central Library at RAF Cranwell, the UK’s equal to the US Air Force Academy at Colorado Springs.

-I have a large aviation library that I hope might remain part of the Family Archive after me.
+I have an aviation library that I hope might remains part of the Family Archive.
 A central bulwark is Richard Eager ~ A Pilot’s Story by Colonel R E Evans and Barbara Evans Kinnear.

 The Richard Ernest Evans military record is absolutely essential reading for anyone wanting to grasp wartime aviation, NATO aviation and Cold War aviation.
 Looking afresh this evening at my copies, the soft cover version very heavily annotated, and the hard cover edition a gift from Colonel Evans’s family, in mint condition even though heavily used and with it a large envelope of our correspondence, I marvel at the photographs that Mrs Barbara Evans Kinnear has assembled and placed into her father’s original manuscript.